These fragrant biscotti are delicious alongside a mug of coffee or if entertaining dipped in a glass of dessert wine…. oooh how posh.

 - Allow to cool slightly, then with a serrated knife cut diagonally into 1 inch thick slices (you should get 15 from each log) and place back on the baking tray.

-- Leave them to cool on a wire rack and then store in an airtight container for up to 2 weeks.
+- Leave them to cool on a wire rack.

-- Alternatively place them on a tray and freeze for 1 hour, transfer to a freezer bag and they can be kept frozen for up to 8 weeks.
+- Alternatively place them on a tray and freeze for 1 hour, transfer to a freezer bag and they can be kept frozen for up to 8 weeks, defrost fully before eating.